ederelk/InterviewQuestions/NumberToWords.md

 Implement a function `numberToWords` that converts an integer between 0 and 1,000,000 into its word representation.
 For example, the number 1 should become "one", and the number 2500 should become "two thousand five hundred".

+This task can also be broken down into two parts: first, convert an integer between 0 and 1,000, and then extend it to handle numbers between 0 and 1,000,000.

 ### Implementation Outline (These can be used as hints for the candidate if needed)

 Here's a high-level outline of how the function could be implemented: